 Similar to the other historical eras, The Silver Petticoat Review Collection incorporates costume dramas from all over the world.

 Be sure to check out the other historical eras from our main page of the Period Drama Review Archives.
-From Ancient, Baroque, Victorian, to Georgian, there are several period dramas just waiting for you to check out!
+From Ancient, Baroque, Victorian, to Georgian, several period dramas are just waiting for you to check out!

 FANTASY (THE ONES WITHOUT A HISTORICAL SETTING) OR SEVERAL TIME PERIODS

-Top Photo Credits: Labyrinth (Columbia/ Tri-Star), I am Dragon (The Lord of the Rings (New Line Cinema), Arang and the Magistrate (MBC), Forever (ABC), and Jupiter Ascending.
+Top Photo Credits: Labyrinth (Columbia/ Tri-Star), I am Dragon (4Digital Media/ Bazelevs Production), The Lord of the Rings (New Line Cinema), Arang and the Magistrate (MBC), Forever (ABC), and Jupiter Ascending.